hmcts/azure-public-dns/README.md

 are correlated to `recordsets` elements using the index into the `recordsets` list.
-Adding or removing records from the list will therefore cause this module to also update all records with indices greater than where the addition or removal was made..
+Adding or removing records from the list will therefore cause this module to also update all records with indices greater than where the addition or removal was made.

 ## Limitations